 There are many varieties of stainless steel, so called because of the addition of chromium that helps to deter oxidation (rust).
-Because all stainless steels look alike, great care must be taken to test incoming raw material with modern metrology equipment like OES detectors to confirm the characteristics of the steel you’re using.
+Because all stainless steels look alike, great care must be taken to test incoming raw material with modern metrology equipment like OES detectors to confirm the characteristics of the steel you’re using for machining.

 In the case of 303, sulfur is also added.
 This sulfur helps to make 303 the most readily machined stainless steel, but it also tends to reduce its corrosion protection somewhat.

-303 is not a good choice for cold forming (bending), nor can it be heat treated.
+303 isn’t a good choice for cold forming (bending), nor can it be heat treated.
 The presence of sulfur also means it’s not a good candidate for welding.
 It does have excellent machining properties but care must be taken with speeds/feeds and the sharpness of cutting tools.

 Stainless Steel 304

 This is the most common form of stainless steel found in a wide variety of consumer and industrial products.
 Often called 18/8, this refers to the addition of 18% chromium and 8% nickel to the alloy.
-These two elements also make the material especially tough and non-magnetic.
+These two elements also make this machining material especially tough and non-magnetic.

-304 is readily machineable, yet unlike 303 it can be welded.
+304 is a material that is readily machineable, yet unlike 303 it can be welded.
 It’s also more corrosion resistant in most normal (non-chemical) environments.
 For machinists, it should be processed with very sharp cutting tools, and not contaminated with other metals.

-Stainless Steel 304 is an excellent choice for kitchen accessories and cutlery, tanks and pipes used in industry, architecture, and automotive trim.
+Stainless Steel 304 is an excellent material choice for kitchen accessories and cutlery, tanks, and pipes used in industry, architecture, and automotive trim.